zeroc-ice/ice/cpp/install/vc60/doc/README.txt

 6) Start Apache and verify that the PHP module has been loaded successfully.
 If Apache does not start, check the Windows Event Viewer as well as Apache's log files for more information.
-The most likely reason for Apache to fail at startup is missing DLLs (see step 4).
+The most likely reasons for Apache to fail at startup are missing DLLs (see step 4) or insufficient privilege settings.

 7) In order to load Slice definitions for a PHP script, you must modify php.ini and then restart Apache.
 For example, the "hello"